lizzybrooks/python-possible/6-web-scraping-tutorial.md

 ## Installing the library

 You can install libraries in self-contained environments, or globally.
 To install in your virutal environment, first activate your virtual environment:
 ```
 cd pythonland
 source first_env/bin/activate
 ```
+If you don't feel like using your virtual environment, I won't judge you.
+Go ahead and install with your main python installation if you prefer that.

 Then install the library.
 On the terminal:

     $ pip3 install requests-html

 ## Using it